 How is the Patent process in Palestine?

-3. Publication: After the formal examination and if the application is in order, the patent application may be published in an official gazette or a designated publication platform to notify the public.
+Publication: Once the application passes the formal examination, it may be published in the official gazette or another designated platform to inform the public.

-Third parties have the opportunity to submit observations or oppositions within the initial 90 days of publication.
+Opposition Period: Third parties may submit observations or oppositions within 90 days of publication.

-4. Substantive Examination: IPRPO conducts a substantive examination to assess the patentability of the invention.
-This includes evaluating novelty, inventive steps, and industrial applicability.
+Substantive Examination: The IPRPO conducts a substantive examination to assess patentability, including novelty, inventive step, and industrial applicability.

 Patent term: